 Lactiflora Peony / Herbaceous Peony

 Traditional peony cultivars are favorites in the garden with their huge spring flowers in a wide variety of bright colors like pink, yellow, red and white.
 The familiar herbaceous peony plant grows best in the northern US, but here in the south there are some wonderful heat tolerant lactiflora peony plants for sale.
 These are typically the early blooming cultivars.

 (Paeonia ostii, P. suffruticosa and others) Tree peonies tend to grow well in the south, but are sometimes hard to find.
 Ostii peonies grow quickly and produce dozens of flowers when mature...looking like a giant lactiflora peony.
 Suffruticosa peonies grow very slowly but have gigantic flowers.
-Near the northern end of their hardiness, tree peonies may die back to the ground and their stems may stay somewhat herbaceous.
+Near the northern end of their hardiness range, tree peonies may die back to the ground and their stems may stay somewhat herbaceous.

 Don't forget to check out our many blog entries about peonies.